Published on Dec. 12, 2019

 The sustainable African poultry project: one year later

 Almost one year ago, we announced the launch of a project we are very proud to lead: the SAPPSA project, which was awarded a multi-year grant from the Bill & Melinda Gates Foundation.
 The goal of SAPPSA (Sustainable Access to Poultry Parental Stock to Africa) is to provide better supply and genetic solutions for African poultry farmers.
-Through this project, we will support local farmers to feed the growing population with nutritious protein.
+Through this project, we will support local farmers to feed the growing population with nutritious protein

-Progress continues to move forward in the development of a strong pipeline of genetics to African farmers.
+African farmers.
 The first step was to set up our SASSO grandparent farm in Brazil, with the help of Hendrix Genetics Ltda, in three different barns.
 By establishing this new GP location, the genetics are protected against disease threats and resulting import bans.
 Not only this, but this range of sites allows us to provide a consistent supply of genetics at the right time, as per our customers’ request.

 The three grandparent barns are located in Xaréu Farm, Itapetinininga, Sao Paolo, Brazil on the same farm as our laying hen facilities.
 This is an ideal location since Brazil is free of various high pathogenic viruses, allowing the export of genetics to a large range of countries in Africa.
 In addition, we have a large and experienced operational base through our laying hen business in Brazil.